Ephraim Cutler: Statehood

 Early in statehood, Federalists fell out of favor.
-Consequently, Cutler had to wait until passions cooled to be elected to represent Washington County in the Ohio House of Representatives in the Eighteenth General Assembly (1819–1820) and in the Ohio Senate in the Twenty-second and Twenty-third General Assembly (1823–1825) The two topics where he had greatest effect in the legislature was establishment of a common school system to replace the strictly local efforts up to that time, and for reform of land taxes from a direct system to an ad valorem system.
+Consequently, Cutler had to wait until passions cooled to be elected to represent Washington County in the Ohio House of Representatives in the Eighteenth General Assembly (1819–1820) and in the Ohio Senate in the Twenty-second and Twenty-third General Assembly (1823–1825) Both topics in which he had greatest effect in the legislature was establishment of a common school system to replace the strictly local efforts up to that time, and for reform of land taxes from a direct system to an ad valorem system.
 Under the direct system, land was levied by acre, without reference to value.
 Thus small, but wealthy Hamilton County paid less land tax to the state than large, but mostly rural Washington County.
 This was politically tolerable until taxes would have to rise significantly to pay for canals between Lake Erie and the Ohio River.
 At that point, Cutler's arguments finally won out, and taxes began to be assessed on value, rather than acreage.
 Cutler also lobbied vigorously for the interests of Ohio University, where he was a Trustee from 1820 to 1849.

 In later years, Cutler was a delegate to the General Assembly of the Presbyterian Church in 1835 in Pittsburgh, and 1837 in Philadelphia, and in 1839 he was a delegate representing the Sixth Congressional District of Ohio at the National Convention of the Whig Party in 1839.
 In 1841, he was first President of the Marietta Historical Association, and he assisted Dr. Hildreth in his history.
 He also helped to organize and participated in the Underground Railroad.

 Sally Cutler died June 30, 1846.
-In spring of 1853, Ephraim fell from a horse, and, after four months of invalidism, he succumbed on July 8, 1853.
+In spring of 1853, Ephraim fell from a horse, and after four months of invalidism, he succumbed on July 8, 1853.
 The obituary in the Marietta Intelligencer read "In every sphere and relation of life, Judge Cutler was a useful man.
 He was an upright judge, an intelligent legislator, a good neighbor, a public-spirited citizen, an affectionate father, a sincere Christian, and an honest, true man."